This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Despite initial feelings that you may be suffering in solitude, rosacea is, in fact, a rather common skin condition.
 Not only do many of our Avicenna Clinic patients visit us about rosacea, but also the NHS estimates as many as one in ten people in the UK have it (while in the USA, the National Rosacea Society estimates 5% of the population there suffer).

-Here, we concentrate on our expert recommendations for alleviating and managing this condition.
 If you would like to understand more about the known triggers of rosacea, please visit our partner feature on rosacea here.

 Massage a creamy, unperfumed cleanser such as Jin Yin Hua / Honeysuckle Face Wash into skin to gently clear impurities before rinsing away with cool or tepid water.
-As hot or very warm water, as well as flannel or muslin cloths, can exacerbate your rosacea, be sure to avoid them.
+As hot or very warm water, as well as flannel or muslin cloths, can exacerbate your rosacea so be sure to avoid them.

 Next, soak a cotton pad in Jiu Zha Ding / Balancing Tincture and press lightly onto skin.
 Formulated with soothing Rhubarb and Monnier's Snowparsley extracts plus antioxidant Skullcap Root Extract, it gently helps balance any red or rosacea-prone areas on skin.